NaruZosa/jncep_webui/readme.md

 ## Roadmap
 - [X] Create documentation
 - [ ] Push the Docker image to Docker Hub
+  - [ ] Automatically build and push docker image with GitHub Actions
   - [ ] Create an Unraid Community Applications template with the Docker image
 - [ ] Provide as an installable program (using [PyInstaller](https://github.com/pyinstaller/pyinstaller) and [Inno Setup](https://github.com/jrsoftware/issrc))

-See the [open issues](https://github.com/BradleyDS2/jncep_webui/issues) for a full list of proposed features (and known issues).
+See the [open issues](https://github.com/NaruZosa/jncep_webui/issues) for a full list of proposed features (and known issues).